 Below, we’ll explain further what resource allocation is and why it’s vital to managing projects.
-Then we’ll give you a few tips on how to improve your resource allocation so that your projects succeed.
+Then we’ll give you a few tips on how to improve your resource allocation management on monday.com so your projects succeed.

 What is resource allocation?